Considering the costs of studying at university

 Books, learning materials and equipment

 If they’re not included in your course fees, you might need to pay for things like textbooks and stationery during your degree.
 You will also have to pay for printing, scanning and photocopying.
 Check our course information to see if there’s something specific you need to buy.

 Your first year at Bath

 It’s likely that you will live in university residences, either on campus or in the city.
-You can also apply to live in our city accommodation or find your own if you prefer.
+You can also find your own accommoodation if you prefer.

 Prices vary, depending on which accommodation block you apply for, so you can choose an option that suits your budget.
 We'll do our best to place you in your preferred room type, but we cannot guarantee this.
 If you live away from campus, consider the costs of getting to and from the University.

 Paying for day-to-day items

 If going to university is your first time away from home, make sure you’re aware of the day-to-day things you’ll need to buy.

 It’s usually cheaper to buy food from a supermarket and cook it yourself, but there are plenty of eateries around campus for mid-study meals.